jamesmoon2/ai/prompt_outline.md

 Meta-layer techniques turn the AI into a co-designer of its own prompts.
 They promote continuous improvement and learning over time.

 - **Log Successes and Failures**
-  Keep track of what works and what doesn’t for future reference.
+  Keep track of what works and what doesn't for future reference.

 - **Maintain Prompt Library**
   Build a library of successful prompts to reuse.